mtbbiker/datacleaning/README.md

   View(data)

 ###What the script does
-Executing the script, it creates a new wide tidy dataset that
+Executing the script, it creates a new wide tidy dataset that has the following characteristics:
+ ####Tidy data satisfies three conditions:
+  1. Each variable forms a column
+  2. Each observation forms a row
+  3. Each type of observational unit forms a table (in this case tidydata.txt)

 ##Sources